Orbit Data and Resources on Active GNSS Satellites

 14. Information compiled by Richard Langley.

-E. GLONASS 125 appeared in the broadcast almanacs between January 6 and February 25, 2013, using almanac slot 8 and transmitting on frequency channel -5.
-The satellite was set unhealthy.
-When not in the active constellation, the satellite identifies itself as satellite 26 in its broadcast ephemeris.
+E. GLONASS 125 is currently in flight test mode and is near physical orbital slot 20.
+When not in the active constellation, the satellite typically identifies itself as satellite 26 in its broadcast ephemeris.

 GLONASS System Information

 The Information–Analytical Center (IAC) publishes official information about GLONASS status and plans as well as consultation, information, and scientific-method services to increase GLONASS applications efficiency.
 It provides current constellations, Earth maps of the current and daily navigation availabilities, results of GNSS navigation field monitoring in the Moscow area in a real-time mode, and other data.
 For more information: IAC, Mission Control Center, email: email@example.com.

 A. Navigation signals from GIOVE-A were switched off on June 30, 2012, and the satellite decommissioned for ESA use.

 B. Navigation signals from GIOVE-B were switched off on July 23, 2012, and the satellite decommissioned for ESA use.